No place like London for mixing new and old: history, food, theater, architecture, excitement

 London's train stations are a world unto themselves.
 Street scenes highlight modern buildings and stately old ones, famous cathedrals and historic bars and restaurants.

 UP NEXT: We're always on the move, with the world our oyster.
-In the next few weeks, we're touting the pleasures of traveling with kids, touring a museum dedicated to the works of cowboy artist C.M.
-"Charlie" Russell, cavorting in Europe, meeting the Komodo Dragon and surviving in Indonesia, and celebrating the New Year with fireworks, fanfare and contemplation.
-Remember to explore, learn and live, and catch us each Thursday for a fresh look at travel, the arts, performance, nature, family and more.
+In the next few weeks, we're touting the pleasures of traveling with kids, explaining the advantages of city pass cards, touring a museum dedicated to cowboy artist C.M.
+"Charlie" Russell, surviving an encounter with the Komodo Dragon in Indonesia, swimming with dolphins and celebrating the New Year with fireworks, fanfare and contemplation.
+Remember to explore, learn and live.
+Catch us Thursdays for a fresh look at travel, the arts, performance, nature, family and more.